The Jersey Diner: A must for a true Jersey experience

 An old time Jersey diner that was a converted railroad car, with authentic, classic Jersey diner atmosphere to match.

 White Manna's has become a legend in New Jersey for tasty hamburgers.
 You don't come to this diner for their decor (it's grimy, basic, and old time diner style) or their large selection of deli sandwiches, and certainly not for the diet conscious.
-You come here for their burgers and fries period!
+You come here for their burgers and fries, and for their back in time vibe from a past era!

 Tony's Freehold Grill